jina-ai/executors/jinahub/indexers/SimpleIndexer/README.md

 ### 🚚 Via JinaHub

-#### using docker images
+#### using docker images (not recommended)

+> This method is currently not recommended for the SimpleIndexer because there is a bug corrupting the indexed data.
+We recommend using this executor from source code instead!
+See 'using source code' section below)

 Use the prebuilt images from JinaHub in your Python code:

 ```python
 from jina import Flow